philipbankier/awesome-test/README.md

 *(Auto-collected by an n8n workflow; human review every Friday.)*

 ## Tools
+- [I am unable to process your request without the specific text you would like me to summarize](https://github.com/Nutlope/open-deep-research) – 02 Jul 2025 - I am unable to process your request without the specific text you would like me to summarize.
 <!-- ✨ New tool links appear right below this comment. -->

 ## Papers